Monge-Ampere Geometry and Vortices: Geometric properties of fluids in three dimensions

 Evidently, this metric is the direct generalisation of~\eqref{eq:fluidMetric2d}, and it is essentially a covariantisation that follows from a bilinear form introduced in~\cite{Lychagin:1993aa} (see also~\cite{Roulstone:2009aa}).
-This thus makes $\,\hat\caK$ of type $(1,1)$ with respect to~\eqref{eq:definitionJ3d}.
 This also justifies using the same letter $\hat\caJ$ in the definition~\eqref{eq:definitionJ3d} as it is a direct generalisation of~\eqref{eq:alternativeDefinitionJ2d}.

+\begin{remark} Recall that $\alpha$ defined in~\eqref{eq:MongeAmpereStructure3d} is closed.
+Furthermore, it can be taken as the imaginary part (under a quaternionic structure) of a differential (3,0)-form with respect to the almost (para-)complex structure $\hat\caJ$ defined in~\eqref{eq:definitionJ3d}.\footnote{Recall that a \uline{quaternionic structure} is an anti-linear endomorphism that squares to minus the identity.
+When $\hat\caJ$ is an almost complex structure, this quaternionic structure is simply complex conjugation.} In addition, since $\hat\caK$ defined in~\eqref{eq:alternativeAlmostKaehlerForm2d} is simply a rescaling by $\sqrt{|\hat f|}$ of the standard symplectic structure~\eqref{eq:standardSymp3D}, we conclude that also the standard symplectic structure is a differential $(1,1)$-form with respect to $\hat\caJ$.
+Hence, the tuple